 Discover this enchanting woodland of twisting trails and sweet smelling flowers, located on the northern shores of Virginia Water.

 Every season offers collections that will surprise and delight even the most seasoned of horticulturists all year round, including National Collections of Magnolia, Rhododendron Species and Glenn Dale Azaleas, as well as Himalayan and Chinese Birches.
-The Valley Gardens is famous for its wondrous Punch Bowl display - a natural amphitheatre of multi-coloured azaleas which erupts into a riot of colour each May.

 While the heaths and clusters of native trees have historically been part of the landscape, more substantial plantings of exotic plants and trees were initiated by the Duke of Cumberland in the 18th Century.
 It was the end of the Second World War however, that saw The Valley Gardens transformed – with gardeners from all over the country kindly donating shrubs, in particular azaleas and rhododendrons.